nicer00ster/devgulp/README.md

 >   * Once you're in type: `a2enmod headers` to enable CORS on the Apache server.
 >   * After you've enabled CORS, make sure you can upload an image via the `Publish` page on the front-end of DevGulp.

-## Usage

-Replace the contents of `README.md` with your project's:

-- Name
-- Description
-- Installation instructions
-- Usage instructions
-- Support instructions
-- Contributing instructions

 ## Tech

 This is the tech stack behind DevGulp.